Typist01/sort-manager/README.md

 There are also tests available for other sorting algorithms and the binary tree.

-Some custom exceptions are also thrown such as NotNaturalException
+Some custom exceptions are also thrown such as NotNaturalException in the viewer.
+Logging is done in src/resources/mylogfile.log